§ 33.01 SALARY SCHEDULE ESTABLISHED.

 (D) Pay bands 1 through 3 include hourly, non-exempt job classifications.
 These classes are eligible to earn overtime either through federal overtime statutes or city practice and/or policy.
 The bi-weekly compensation for employees not listed in § 33.18 shall be based on the number of hours actually worked during the bi-weekly pay period, and the hourly rate of compensation for such employees shall be based on the hourly schedule listed in division (G) below, except where otherwise provided by ordinance.

-(E) Pay bands 4 through 9 include only “exempt” salaried job classifications.
-These job classifications, when paid on a salaried basis, are exempt from federal overtime requirements.
-These personnel are paid on a biweekly basis, which is based on two weeks at their regular weekly salary.
-They are compensated on a salaried basis in accordance with Federal law.
-Payments of less than a full weekly salary to an exempt employee shall be in accordance with Federal law.
-Furthermore, the city and an employee may agree to pay part-time personnel in these bands on an hourly basis.
+(E) Pay bands 4 through 9 primarily include “exempt” salaried job classifications unless otherwise noted in the job description or appointment letter.
+Exempt job classifications, when paid on a salaried basis, are exempt from federal overtime requirements.
+These personnel are paid on a bi-weekly basis, which is based on two weeks at their regular weekly salary.
+They are compensated on a salaried basis in accordance with federal law.
+Payments of less than a full weekly salary to an exempt employee shall be in accordance with federal law.
+Furthermore, the city and an employee may agree to pay certain positions or part-time personnel in these pay bands on an hourly basis.

-(G) The pay bands are established as follows (pay rates/steps are outlined in divisions (O) through (T) of this section):
+(G) The pay bands are established as follows (pay rates/steps are outlined in divisions (O) through (P) of this section):

 Customer Service Specialist